Snapshot by Christina Capurso picturing Grandpa Ralph Capurso receiving Lindsay Brayda's restoration on his 82nd birthday.

 There are ooooooodles of vendors that can help you create beautiful prints.
 Some will require you to upload our provided digital files over the internet.
 Others can be accessed in person.
 Some offer both.
 Ask around for recommendations!

 Unless otherwise directed, you should submit the file we've sent that ends like this: "_RGB.jpg".
 (Some online vendors may request "sRGB", but "RGB" should work fine.)

-Rather than reinvent the wheel, here are a few blogs that have compared and contrasted a variety of photo printing services.
+Here are a few blogs that have compared and contrasted a variety of photo printing services.
 Visit to learn what their authors recommend, and why:

-Sky's the limit.
 Etsy, CB2, Aaron Brothers, yourpictureframes, Victorian Frame Company, Nations Photo Lab or Michael's, for starters.
 Nordstroms even grants FREE shipping and returns, regardless of purchase price.
 Google works wonders with shopping as well, as you can create a "shopping" search in your zip code for the gift type of your choice based on your budget.
 Alternately, consider foraging finds from your favorite vintage purveyor to compliment restorations from an earlier era.

 P.S.
 Why not make a custom frame or album?
 DIY joy for kids and adults alike!

 We hope to fill this section with an assortment of related discounts for CARE Package donors (and Sandy survivors).
 Let the vendor know you're assisting a CARE for Sandy family.